 Showfoto tries to give you as much control over how it works as possible.
 There are many options that change the behavior of the application.
 To access these settings select → from the menubar.
 The configuration dialog is separated by categories displayed in separated pages.
 You can change between these pages by clicking on the icons on the left-hand side of the dialog.

 This setup page covers all options of information appearing when the mouse hovers over a file icon in the Image Area.
 According to the checked options they will be shown or not.

 See below an example of the information displayed in a tooltip over an icon with the relevant settings done in the configuration page.

 Image files can have some metadata embedded into the image file format.
 These metadata can be stored in a number of standard formats as JPEG, TIFF, PNG, JPEG2000, PGF, and RAW files.
 Metadata can be read and written in the EXIF, IPTC, and XMP formats if they are present in the file.

 Show images/thumbnails rotated according to orientation tag : this will use any orientation information that your camera has included in the EXIF information to automatically rotate your photographs so that they are the correct way up when displayed.
 It will not actually rotate the image file, only the display of the image on the screen.
-If you want to permanently rotate the image on file, you can right-click on the thumbnail and select Auto-rotate/flip according to EXIF orientation.
+If you want to permanently rotate the image on file, you can click with the mouse button on the thumbnail and select Auto-rotate/flip according to EXIF orientation.
 The image will then be rotated on disk and the tag will be reset to "normal".
 If your camera routinely gets this orientation information wrong you might like to switch this feature off.